magiblot/tvision/README.md

 ### Unicode-aware API functions

 The usual way of writing to the screen is by using `TDrawBuffer`.
-A few methods have been added and others have changed their meaning:
+Some of its methods have been updated to support the new features:

 ```c++
 void TDrawBuffer::moveChar(ushort indent, char c, TColorAttr attr, ushort count);